Science Curriculum for the Adolescent Aged Twelve to Fifteen Years

 .02 Investigate simple machines, including, lever, inclined plane, wheel and axle, pulleys, gears

-.03 Review and extend knowledge of electricity and magnetism
+.03 Build knowledge of electricity and magnetism

 .04 Describe and explain and non-renewable energy sources including solar power, fossil fuels, geothermal energy, nuclear energy